-You should not use this medicine if you have had an allergic reaction to escitalopram or citalopram (Celexa®), or if you are using pimozide (Orap®).
-You should not use this medicine if you have used an MAO inhibitor (such as Eldepryl®, Marplan®, Nardil®, or Parnate®) within the past 14 days.
-Do not use an MAO inhibitor for at least 14 days after you stop using escitalopram.
+Do not use this medicine if you have had an allergic reaction to escitalopram or citalopram (Celexa®), or if you are using pimozide (Orap®).
+Do not use this medicine and an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, Parnate®, methylene blue, or linezolid (Zyvox®) within 14 days of each other.

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - You may need to take this medicine for a month or longer before you feel better.
 If you feel that the medicine is not working well, do not take more than your normal dose.
 Call your doctor for instructions.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

 - This medicine should come with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.
 Ask your pharmacist for the Medication Guide if you do not have one.